Doubling the tempo of a level 2 lesson to creating some fast and rhythmically interesting patterns.

 We'll start with the syncopated rhythm just played on the snare.
 On the left this is shown with no subdivision then on the right the 32nds are added in.

-The remainder of this page will be common orchestrations of this rhythm so before progessing make sure you can play the given part comfortably.
-In this examples below I have focused on using a cymbal accent for the start of each grouping and working around that.
+The remainder of this page will be common orchestrations of this rhythm so before progressing make sure you can play the part shown above comfortably.
+In the examples below I have focused on using a cymbal accent for the start of each grouping and working around that.
 I have avoided more simple ideas such as straight orchestrations.
 As with all concept lessons, use this as a starting point to create your own patterns.

 Start Each Group On A Crash

 By placing a crash on all accented notes you will be defining the syncopation very clearly.
-Experiment with different orchestrations around the cymabals and using ghost notes and accents within the sub divided snares.
-The crash notation for this fill shows clearly the sixteenth note '332' rhythm.
+Experiment with different orchestrations around the cymbals and using ghost notes and accents within the sub divided snares.
+The crash notation for this fill shows clearly the sixteenth note '233332' rhythm.

 Orchestration the 32nd Notes

 This time you will take the crash orchestration given above and move the 32nd notes around various different voices between the accents.
 You can use different cymbal placements to make the movements easier in some cases.